SarahTamayao/parstagram-10/README.md

 - [x] User can take a photo, add a caption, and post it to "Instagram"
 - [x] User can view the last 20 posts submitted to "Instagram"
 - [x] User can pull to refresh the last 20 posts submitted to "Instagram"
-- [ ] User can tap a post to view post details, including timestamp and caption.
+- [x] User can tap a post to view post details, including timestamp and caption.
+This page doesn't really show more details than the feed, but it does display a more detailed timestamp.

 The following **optional** features are implemented:

 - [x] Run your app on your phone and use the camera to take the photo
 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
-- [ ] Show the username and creation time for each post
+- [x] Show the username and creation time for each post
 - [ ] User can use a Tab Bar to switch between a Home Feed tab (all posts) and a Profile tab (only posts published by the current user)
 - User Profiles:
   - [ ] Allow the logged in user to add a profile photo